pumasecurity/nymeria/README.md

 Welcome to Puma Security's Workload Identity Federation repository.
 Nymeria's goal is to help cloud identity and security teams to eliminate long-lived credentials from their cloud estate.
 The Cloud Infrastructure as Code (IaC) configuration in this repository includes the folowing resources:

-* Azure Service Principal Client Id / Secret for authenticating to an Azure AD Tenant from the *Long Lived Credentials* GitHub Action
+* Azure Service Principal Client Id / Secret for authenticating to an Azure AD Tenant from the *Long Lived Credentials* GitHub Action.

 * Azure Service Principal Federated Identity configuration for authenticating to an Azure AD Tenent using a GitHub Action's built-in OpenID Connect (OIDC) JWT.